Move Welcome to Omarchy

 Fingerprint authentication

-If you've setup fingerprint authentication, but then need to work on an external keyboard that doesn't have it, just hit CTRL + C
+If you've setup fingerprint authentication, but then need to work on an external keyboard that doesn't have it, just hit CTRL + C, when you're prompted for your fingerprint during sudo.

 You can remove the fingerprint authentication under Remove > Fingerprint in the Omarchy menu.